wiseman-timelord/AutoClix/README.md

 # AutoClix
 ## Status:
 Broken after issues running while inactive, that have somehow crept in with the implementation of set location.
+There also requires to be a released Version 1.0, this will wait until after fixes are done.

 Recently updated...
 - two values the same number was causing bugs